The vulnerability as described in ISO/IEC 24772-1:2024 6.41 is applicable to C++.

 In C++, a name declared in a virtual base and inherited multiple times but hidden on any virtual path is considered to be hidden on all virtual paths.
 Consequently, a hiding declaration introduced later will silently alter the semantics of code refering to this name.
 The vulnerability does not arise if a multiply-inherited name is found on at least one non-virtual inheritance path, since the use of the name is diagnosed as ambiguous.

-The compiler-provided default behaviour for copy and move operations as well as destruction favors value semantics which conflicts with object-oriented polymorphic behaviour.
+C++ favours value-semantics for copy and move operations as well as destruction that conflicts with object-oriented polymorphic behaviour.

-Virtual Destructor: This means, base classes that define virtual member functions will need to also define a virtual destructor and in addition need to care about the copy and move operations, otherwise deleting a dynamically-allocated derived object via a base class pointer will cause undefined behaviour [EWF].
+Virtual Destructor: Base classes that define virtual member functions will need to also define a virtual destructor and in addition need to care about the copy and move operations, otherwise deleting a dynamically-allocated derived object via a base class pointer will cause undefined behaviour [EWF].

-Slicing: A common failure is to not eliminate implicitly callable copy and move operations in base classes which will lead to accidental copying of a base class suboject via a base class reference that actually refers to a derived object.
+Slicing: A common failure is to not eliminate implicitly callable copy and move operations in base classes that can lead to accidental copying of a base class sub-object via a base class reference that actually refers to a derived object.
 Preventing implicit copy and move operations in base classes defining virtual member functions is a common mitigation.

 If a base class overloads operator new